myarichuk/myarichuk.github.io/source/_posts/cpp-di-metaprogramming.md

 }

 ```
-It *should* have worked, but it failed with cryptic errors, which highlight a big problem with C++ template metaprogramming: if something goes wrong, the error messages are not really "user-friendly".
+It *should* have worked, but it failed with a cryptic error.
 ![Compilation Error](wtf.jpg)

 After fiddling around with code, I solved it.
 Apparently, because of the arcane rules of C++ and even more arcane rules of template magick, so I needed to change the declaration of ``greeter`` and add 'public' to inheritance declaration.